gopasspw/gopass/docs/faq.md

 * *Does gopass support re-encryption?* - Adding or removing recipients with `gopass recipients add` or `gopass recipients remove` will automatically re-encrypt all affected secrets.
 * *gopass can automatically import missing recipient keys but can it export them as well?* - When adding a recipient with `gopass recipients add` his public key will automatically exported to the store `.gpg-keys/<ID>`.
 * *gopass fails with 'gpg failed to sign the data fatal: failed to write commit object'* - If git is not able to interface with GPG commits will fail because gopass configures git to sign commits by default.
 Have a look a [this question](https://stackoverflow.com/questions/39494631/gpg-failed-to-sign-the-data-fatal-failed-to-write-commit-object-git-2-10-0) for more information.
+* *Can gopass be used with Terraform?* - Yes, there is a gopass-based [Terraform provider](https://github.com/camptocamp/terraform-provider-pass) available.

 ## API Stability